harryjustussmit/IdlClQuat/doc/ListOfCommands.md

     This code is based on Voight - Quaternion Algebras 1.0.5 Lemma 16.3.2*

-# List of instrinsics in ./IsCompatible.m:
+# List of instrinsics in IsCompatible.m:
 --

 <pre>